If you’re like me and almost every other baby boomer on the planet, you’ve experienced some kind of morning joint

-Rest assured, though, it doesn’t necessarily have anything to do with arthritis or another dreaded condition.
+Rest assured, though, the cause of morning joint stiffness isn’t necessarily because of arthritis or another dreaded condition.

 While our bodies naturally change as we age, and achy joints tend to increase as we get older, there are a number of reasons why we may be waking up with morning joint stiffness or an aching back.

 Causes of morning joint stiffness.

 Many people think that morning joint stiffness has to do with aging joints.
 However, the most common reason for morning aches and pains is stiff muscles.

 We’ve all experienced sore muscles after doing an activity we haven’t done in a while.

 Consider how your body feels after hours of digging up your spring garden plot or playing an energetic game of volleyball at a Mother’s Day picnic.

 If you’ve overworked your muscles, or gone beyond your limits while exercising, you’re likely to feel it in a day or two, especially in the morning arising out of bed.

 The opposite of overexertion is also true.
 Your muscles don’t like it when you’re sedentary and don’t move as much as you should.

 They will announce their displeasure through morning joint stiffness that will have you moaning and groaning as you trudge to the kitchen for your morning cup of joe.

 There are other reasons you may be waking up stiff and achy which include: